23-2-DSDN242/time-based-media-Evieegotlost/README.md

 Update this file as you go along to record your progress.

+How to read clock:

+Minutes: The centerpiece depicting a large crescent moon and star with one of the points slightly elongated indicating the current minute.

+Hours: A smaller moon + star symbol placed on the current hour alongside the minute hand.

+Seconds: Rotating points on the left and right side however, there's no way to indicate how many seconds there currently are in each minute.

+Week 1:
 Ideas:
 - Rotating array of points in a ring formation (resembling the sun which will be the starting point)
 - Inside that ring is another rotating smaller circle with a crescent moon